JoshVStaden/DanausClassifier/README.md

 ## Step-by-Step

+### Config
+Modify `config.py` to specify:

+- Your dataset path
+- Your image size.
+If image size is 128, this will set images to be 128 x 128
+- Batch size

 ### Data Caching

 This software caches image files by saving datasets as `.npz` files.
 To do this, run: